segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/kotlin-android-faq.md

 ## Do you support Phonegap or Cordova?

-Yes!
+Yes.
 You can use Segment’s browserify’d [analytics-node](https://github.com/segmentio/analytics-node) package just like any other client-side JavaScript library.

 ## Can I use the library in Java?

 Yes.
-Please refer to our [Java Compatibility](https://github.com/segmentio/analytics-kotlin/blob/main/JAVA_COMPAT.md) doc for sample usages.
+Please refer to the [Java Compatibility](https://github.com/segmentio/analytics-kotlin/blob/main/JAVA_COMPAT.md) doc for sample usages.

 ## My app crashes with NoClassDefFoundError Failed resolution of: Ljava/time/Instant